seanrioux/user-story-examples/rideshare/index.md

     Then I am able to select my destination
 ```

-### Select my destination
+### Enter destination address

-As a commuter, I want to select my destination, so that I can book a ride to work
+As a commuter, I want to enter my destination address, so that I can plan my commute to work

 ```
 Feature: select my destination